karikiram/Ingemark/README.md

    CREATE USER myuser WITH PASSWORD 'mypassword';
    GRANT ALL PRIVILEGES ON DATABASE productsdb TO myuser;
    ```
+   If you want to use a different database name, user or password, make sure to update the `application.properties`
 6. Clone the repository:
    ```powershell
    git clone https://github.com/karikiram/Ingemark.git